ai-dock/linux-desktop/README.md

 Run a hardware accelerated KDE desktop in a container.
 This image is heavily influenced by [Selkies Project](https://github.com/selkies-project) and combines their GLX and EGL containers to provide an accelerated desktop environment for NVIDIA, AMD and Intel machines.

+>[!NOTE]
+>This container image was designed to work with [vast.ai](https://link.ai-dock.org/template-vast-linux-desktop) and [runpod.io](https://link.ai-dock.org/template-runpod-linux-desktop) but will also work locally or with other GPU cloud services, however support for other services is limited.

 ## About Desktop

 You may connect to the container through the [Selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC interface (default port `6100`) or through the [KasmVNC](https://github.com/kasmtech/KasmVNC) client (default port `6200`)